lua-cookbook/lua-cookbook/src/book/en_US/00-intro.md

     for i = 1, #arr do print(arr[i]) end

-Arrays start with index 1; it's best to accept this and learn to live with the fact.
+(Arrays start with index 1; it's best to accept this and learn to live with the fact; this corresponds with common mathematical notation anyway)

 These arrays are resizable; we can add new elements: